 Much of the WWF’s Living Planet Report 2018 is focused on the habitat degradation and destruction that puts wildlife populations under pressure to begin with.
 And that is indeed a serious problem.
 To its credit, the report doesn’t resort to the normal trope of blaming everything on climate change, noting that, “While climate change is a growing threat, the main drivers of biodiversity decline continue to be the overexploitation of species, agriculture and land conversion.”
 The LPI effectively demonstrates that the overuse of land and species – such as poaching or overfishing – is a potentially mortal threat to wildlife.
 The biggest threats are in South America, Southeast Asia and Sub-Saharan Africa.
 Forest cover in Indonesia, for example, plummeted from 65.4 percent of the country’s landmass in 1990 to 50.2 in 2015, according to the World Bank.
 With palm oil exports continuing to surge, it appears the decline is increasing.

 But these are not on the whole first-world or Canadian problems.
-Forest cover in Canada has risen from 38.3 percent of land area in 1990 to 38.2 percent in 2015, despite the export value of forest products growing by 42.2 percent between 2012 and 2017 alone.
+Forest cover in Canada is essentially stable, 38.3 percent of total land area in 1990 versus 38.2 percent in 2015, despite the export value of forest products growing by 42.2 percent between 2012 and 2017 alone.
 Forest cover across the far more densely populated European Union has increased from 35 percent to 38 percent, despite Germany being a larger exporter of wood and paper products than Canada.
 For OECD members as a whole, forest cover has crept up from 30.9 percent to 31.3 percent.
 The World Bank also collates data into high, middle, and low-income countries, finding that, high-income countries collectively grew their forests, while they shrank in all middle and low-income countries.
 As for commercial fishing, just five nations – China, Japan, Spain, South Korea, and Taiwan – are responsible for 85 percent of high-seas fishing, with the latter charged with committing some of the grossest violations of sustainable practices.

 The Living Planet Report 2018 makes the case that biodiversity and a clean environment are not just good in themselves, nor merely important sources of intangible benefits such as humanity’s enjoyment of nature, but critical to our physical health and economic success.
 It discusses what Oxford scholar Max Roser called “The Great Acceleration”, the explosion of human population and economic output since 1800.
 But the report does not go down the path, trod by many environmentalists, of anti-industrialization or Malthusian fearmongering.
 “This growth,” it states, “has improved the lives of billions of people.
 Global average life expectancy is over 70.
 Diseases such as smallpox have been eradicated and others look set to follow soon: mumps, measles, rubella, polio.
 More children reach adulthood and fewer women die during childbirth.
 Poverty is at an historic low.
 All this we should celebrate.”
 Indeed we should.
 The experience of developed countries that practice responsible resource management prove it is possible to achieve population growth and economic growth while sustaining a healthy environment.